LunarG/VulkanTools/via/README.md

 ## Vulkan SDK Issues
 If the problem you've encountered is possibly related to an SDK issue.
-Visit [LunarXchange](https://vulkan.lunarg.com/), and install the latest Vulkan SDK.
+Visit [vulkan.lunarg.com](https://vulkan.lunarg.com/), and install the latest Vulkan SDK.
 If that does not help, attempt to install a new [Vulkan Driver](#vulkan-graphics-driver-problems).
-If that still fails, file an issue on [LunarXchange](https://vulkan.lunarg.com/).
+If that still fails, file an issue at [vulkan.lunarg.com](https://vulkan.lunarg.com/).
 To file an issue, you may be required to create a free account
 (only requires an email address).

 <BR />